vhcd/vhcd.github.io/_posts/2021-05-20-data-collection.md

 The plugin makes it very simple to send and receive data to and from the LSL network.

 And we didn't stop at that: the [LabRecorder][labrecorder] even has a TCP interface for remote control, which we integrated in Unreal Engine using a [TCP Plugin](https://www.unrealengine.com/marketplace/en-US/product/tcp-socket-plugin).
 That way, we can trigger start, stop, configure recording path and more, directly from the scenarios.
-For example, recording automatically starts when the scenario is loaded, and the scenario name (along with its [variants](scenario-variants/)) is added to the recording file directory name.
+For example, recording automatically starts when the scenario is loaded, and the scenario name (along with its [variants](scenario-variants/)' values) is added to the recording file directory name.
 This means less work for the experimenter during the experiment and when analysing data, and less risk of errors throughout the whole process.

+The LabStreamingLayer community is very welcoming, and it's great to be able to get help and simply exchange with people facing similar challenges as ours.
+It's also rewarding to contribute to this open-source project, making our developments available to researchers around the world.

 [0]: https://intempora.com/products/rtmaps/
 [lsl-ue4]: https://github.com/labstreaminglayer/plugin-UE4